Ida Amelia Sheppard

 Leslie Robert de Sousa

 Four years into their marriage, my grandparents Charles and Elsie (Gomez) Sheppard welcomed their fourth child into their home in Edward Street, Port of Spain.
 They named their daughter Ida Amelia, born on 11 April 1913.
 She was a baby sister for Jessie who was then 4, Madge 3, and Boysie who was just 14 months old at the time.
 Over the next fourteen years, these four oldest children would welcome nine more younger siblings into their large Sheppard fold.

 As one of the older children, Ida grew up helping to care for her younger sisters and brothers.
 With his growing family, Charlie Sheppard bought a large house situated at the corner of Richmond and Park Streets, Port of Spain.
 The Sheppard family was living in this lovely family home at #30 Richmond Street when Charlie died at 45 years old in 1931.
 Ida had just turned eighteen.
 Left fatherless, Ida and her other older siblings undertook their responsibilities in helping their mother raise the younger children.

 In 1919 at the height of popularity for the Model T, a young Irish immigrant who settled in Trinidad acquired the country's sole Ford dealership.
 He was Charles McEnearney.
 He went into partnership with Trinidadian Robert de Sousa, an estate proprietor and entrepreneur.
 Together they owned and ran Trinidad's first Ford dealership, Charles McEnearney & Co.
-Ltd. By the time the Sheppard family were living at 38 Richmond Street, their company had established their automobile dealership and showroom right across the street from the Sheppard's residence.
+Ltd. By the time the Sheppard family was living at 38 Richmond Street, their company had established their automobile dealership and showroom right across the street from the Sheppard's residence.
 This is where Robert de Sousa's son Leslie would meet and fall in love with the beautiful Ida Sheppard.
 A romance and courtship ensued, and Leslie was warmly welcomed into the Sheppard family.
 Ida and Leslie were married on 22nd July 1933 at St. Ann's Church of Scotland, Port of Spain.
 It was the start of a long and happy marriage.